jackson13info/mla13/README.md

 The mla13 package does not require that you use any other packages, though it allows you to do so.
 The packages that are utilized by mla13 are: geometry, babel, csquotes, biblatex, and color.
-In order to use the features provided by mla13, the rst thing you have to do is to use the package in your LATEXproject.
+In order to use the features provided by mla13, the first thing you have to do is to use the package in your LaTeX project.
 To do this use the following command:

     \usepackage{mla13.sty}

 ## Creating Your Header ##